 If the City of Port Phillip decides to grant the permit, we’ll send you a Notice of Decision to Grant a Permit (NOD).
 If you objected, you will have 28 days from the date of the notice to lodge an application for review with VCAT.
 If no objectors request a review with VCAT, we'll issue the planning permit.

-If you have any queries about or need assistance with viewing an application, please contact us:
+If you have any queries about or need assistance with lodging an objection or submission, please contact us:

 Phone: 03 9209 6424